TolikPylypchuk/SharpHook/README.md

 [![NuGet](https://img.shields.io/nuget/v/SharpHook.Reactive.svg?label=SharpHook.Reactive)](https://www.nuget.org/packages/SharpHook.Reactive)

 SharpHook is a library which provides a cross-platform global keyboard and mouse hook for .NET.
-It is a thin wrapper of [libuiohook](https://github.com/kwhat/libuiohook) and provides direct access to its features as well as a higher-level interfaces and classes to work with it.
+It is a thin wrapper of [libuiohook](https://github.com/kwhat/libuiohook) and provides direct access to its features as well as higher-level types to work with it.

 ## Installation

 ```
-dotnet add package SharpHook --version 1.0.0-preview.3
+dotnet add package SharpHook --version 1.0.0-preview.4
-dotnet add package SharpHook.Reactive --version 1.0.0-preview.3
+dotnet add package SharpHook.Reactive --version 1.0.0-preview.4
 ```

 ## Docs